 Jay stared at the cupcake until the world fell away.
 He did not know why Dan paced and wrung his hands.
-He did not recognise Faith barely breathing beside him, equally vacant.
+He did not recognize Faith barely breathing beside him, vacant.
 Finally the coffee-table, floor, and walls all spun into void.
 Only the birthday cupcake remained, with cinnamon candies writing the number twenty-eight.

 To share the cupcake it would be cut in half.
 One half-cupcake would read 2 and the other would read 8.
 Eight divided by two equaled four.
 If Jay ate half the cupcake he would only be four years old—not twenty-eight.

 He hoped he’d remember this when he could speak.
 He retained only this memory as his others dribbled away: he must warn Dan not to cut the cupcake.
 He didn’t want to be four years old again.
 When Jay was four he’d had a nightmare about being lost under a desert with a forty-limbed worm.

 When he blinked he sat naked on a dune.
 Heat from the mustard sky baked the sand rust-red.
 “Oh no.”

 He tried to stand and his legs buckled under him.
 He slid down the mile-high dune and rolled over hot sand.
 Deeper sand was cooler and damper until he tumbled into a moist, shadowy crevasse.
 He pressed his limbs against the narrow walls of the crevasse to slow his descent but found no purchase with the sand.
 Falling sand revealed tiny holes in the walls, tunnels left by worms.